Go SDK Transport, Proxy, and DNS

 QUIC Transport

 QUICTransport uses one QUIC connection for SDK-to-engine streams and datagrams.
-Select it directly in code when the process owns its transport configuration.
+Select it directly in code when QUIC is mandatory and fallback is not desired.

 client := &rstream.Client{